LiuYuancheng/Py_Web_Contents_Download_Tool/Readme.md

 # Python Web Contents Download Tool

-**Program Design Purpose**: Our objective is to develop a Python library for bigdata project's data collection purpose which can scraping and downloading all the components (such as .html, .css, img, xml, video, javascript, host ssl certificate ...) for several batch of webpages based on a list of URLs.
+**Program Design Purpose**: Our goal is to develop a Python library tailored for big data projects, specifically designed for data collection purposes.
+This library will facilitate the scraping and downloading of all components associated with multiple batches of webpages, including `.html` files, `.css` stylesheets, `images`, `XML` files, `videos`, `JavaScript` files, and host `SSL certificates`, based on a provided list of URLs.

 The program workflow is depicted below: